 Where to Stay

-West Lulworth and the surrounding villages are some of the prettiest villages in England, but you’ll need to book early, as they are very popular, especially during Tankfest.
+West Lulworth and the surrounding villages are some of the prettiest villages in England, but you’ll need to book early, as Tank Museum hotels are very popular, especially during Tankfest.

 Lulworth Cove Inn and the Lulworth Lodge are perfect for a romantic getaway, with excellent facilities and food.
-It’s also worth looking at accommodation in towns along the train line to Wool, including Bournemouth, Dorchester, Poole, Wareham, and Weymouth.
+It’s also worth looking for Tank Museum hotels in towns along the train line to Wool, including Bournemouth, Dorchester, Poole, Wareham, and Weymouth.

 The Priory Hotel in Wareham is a real gem – located in the prettiest of village settings and haviing over 200 vintages in the wine cellar…